thm-mni-ii/JooMDD-deprecated/README.md

 Alternatively you can download the plugins from this repository and install them manually into your IDE.

-### PHPStorm ###
+### PhpStorm ###
-Due to the fact, that the PHPStorm support is in a kind of beta state, you need some more effort for the installation.
+Due to the fact, that the PhpStorm support is in a kind of beta state, you need some more effort for the installation.
 But don't be scared, it's just copy&paste of some files ;-).
-Please ensure, that you have the latest version of PHPStorm installed.
+Please ensure, that you have the latest version of PhpStorm installed.
 We tested the following instructions with version 10.0.3.
 #### Precondition: ####
-PHPStorm 10.0.3, copy IntelliJdepencies10.0.3.jar (PhpStorm 10) or IntelliJdependencies2016 (PhpStorm2016) into path: PHPStorm installation\lib\ (only first time).
+PhpStorm 10.0.3, copy IntelliJdepencies10.0.3.jar (PhpStorm 10) or IntelliJdependencies2016 (PhpStorm2016) into path: PhpStorm installation\lib\ (only first time).

-#### JooMDD update site (PHPStorm): <https://raw.githubusercontent.com/icampus/JooMDD/master/PHPStorm/ideaRepository/updatePlugins.xml> ####
+#### JooMDD update site (PhpStorm): <https://raw.githubusercontent.com/icampus/JooMDD/master/PhpStorm/ideaRepository/updatePlugins.xml> ####

 Alternatively you can download the plugins from this repository and install them manually into your IDE.